Skip to Main Content

 Searching Cited By References Without Getting Lost

 Tracking cited by references can be an effective strategy for identifying relevant, more recently published literature about a specific research problem.
-However, citation tracking is not a linear process, but rather, an iterative process comprising of multi-layered paths of discovery.
+However, citation tracking is not a linear process, but rather, an iterative process comprising of multi-layered pathways of discovery.
 Not only can you identify citations that directly cite the original study, but those studies may also have cited by references that can be reviewed, then those studies can have cited by references that can be searched, and so on.
-While this process of traveling through the literature by reviewing multiple layers of cited by references can be useful in discovering new sources that perhaps would have been hidden otherwise, one can easily get lost in the process.
+While this process of traversing the literature by reviewing multiple layers of cited by references can be useful in discovering new sources that perhaps would have been hidden otherwise, one can easily get lost in the process.
 This is particularly true with following cited by references in Google Scholar because the content is so immense.
 A good strategy for not getting lost is to note a promising record that cites a source that has cited the original source so you can go back and review the cited by references of that study without worrying about losing track of where you are in the initial review process.

 Hinde, Sebastian and Eldon Spackman.
 "Bidirectional Citation Searching to Completion: An Exploration of Literature Searching Methods."
 Pharmacoeconomics 33, (2015): 5-11; Mavodza, Judith.
 Citation Tracking in Academic Libraries: An Overview.
 Oxford, UK: Chandos Publishing, May 2016; Nicolaisen, Jeppe.
 "Citation Analysis."
 Annual Review of Information Science and Technology 41 (2007): 609-641.